You at 22 weeks pregnant

 Antenatal classes

-Antenatal, childbirth education or prenatal classes all mean the same thing.
-These classes give detailed information to help you and your birth partner get ready for pregnancy, labour, birth, breastfeeding and early parenting.
+Antenatal classes offer detailed information to help you and your birth partner get ready for the later stages of pregnancy, labour, birth, breastfeeding and early parenting.

 Even if you’ve done a lot of research online or talked to others, at antenatal classes you can talk to an expert (usually a midwife) about your questions and concerns.
 Antenatal classes are also a great chance to meet other expectant parents.

 You can usually do antenatal classes over several weeks on weeknights, or you might have the option of doing a weekend class.
-Classes can fill up quickly, so ask your midwife or doctor about making a booking in early pregnancy.
+Classes can fill up quickly, so ask your doctor or midwife about making a booking in early pregnancy.

 Classes will often include a tour of the maternity unit.
 There might be a fee.